 When applying to c-suite positions, it can be easy to assume that your experience will speak for itself.
-Though a c-suite applicants’ accomplishments often proceed the individual, especially in smaller industries, it is still essential to craft an exquisite application.
+A c-suite applicant’s accomplishments often proceed the individual, especially in smaller industries.
+However, it is still essential to craft an exquisite application.
 Though resumes are inevitably important, you must also develop a cover letter that further demonstrates how your experience specifically relates to the company and position of interest.
 Unlike other positions, c-suite level roles assume a higher standard of qualification.
 Therefore, there are a few things that you must include in your cover letter to increase the likelihood of moving forward in the hiring process.

 Your cover letter should demonstrate the most impressive accomplishments of your career.
-If applying to a c-suite or executive level position, your cover letter should not list out the daily tasks and responsibilities of your role; instead, you must highlight the large-scale achievements, such as slashing costs, directing new projects, and executing international business strategies.
-Competition for c-suite positions will have an immensely impressive experience; therefore, your cover letter must highlight the most notable highlights of your career.
+If applying to a c-suite position, your cover letter should not list out the daily responsibilities of your role.
+Instead, you must highlight the large-scale achievements, such as slashing costs, directing new projects, and executing international business strategies.
+Competitors for c-suite positions have immensely impressive experience.
+Therefore, your cover letter must highlight the most notable highlights of your career.

-When crafting a cover letter for executive positions, it is important to consider the aforementioned strategies, and explain how your experience will be effectively leveraged in the role, and to the benefit of the company.
+When crafting an executive cover letter for executive positions, it is important to consider the aforementioned strategies to explain how your experience will be effectively leveraged in the role, and to the benefit of the company.
 When applying to these roles, you more than likely have the needed experience; now, you need to effectively convey it.